KTH-DD2480-Fundsoft/pdm/Fundsoft/report.md

 ## Onboarding experience

 We continued with the project we worked on in assignment 3.
+Below is our onboarding experience from the project report for assignment 3.

 The project has a good CONTRIBUTING.md, where clear instructions are given on how to organize ones contribution.
 The project recomends using it's own